 Designed to protect the knee which has had a ligament injury such as an ACL ligament injury.
 A ligament knee brace such as the CTi, DonJoy or Medi knee brace will help prevent injuries from high-energy activities such as motocross or skiing.
 These knee braces are specifically designed to protect users from ligament, patella and meniscus injuries.

 As we age, or if we’ve had a previous knee injury or are overweight, the knee joint can start to develop arthritis.
 This often happens only in one side of the knee joint and if this is the case, an unloading knee brace can help by taking the load from the affected side and redistributing it to the non-affected part of the knee.
 This helps to extend the life of your own knee joint and delays the need for early knee replacement surgery.
 This particular type of brace reduces the pressure on the medial or lateral compartments within the knee to relieve pain and reduce the amount of wear in the joint.

-If you have a knee injury or early knee arthritic pain and would like to find out more about orthotic treatment, read our blog: Types of Knee Injury and the Best Braces to Support Them.
+If you have a knee injury or early knee arthritic pain and would like to find out more about orthotic treatment, read our post on the different types of knee injury and the best braces to support them.

 Sports Face Masks

 Sports injuries are just that, accidents that happen on the pitch and many players will no doubt experience a broken facial bone at some point in their sport.
 Rather than sit on the side lines and put your active life on hold a protective sports face mask will provide protection to the surgical repair and allow early and safe return to your sport.
 Used by sporting legends such as Bury FC’s Martin Ogden and sports enthusiasts alike, sports face masks provide custom protection for a broken cheek, brow or nose.